dhondta/python-sploitkit/docs/design.md

 Sploitkit's API conveniently defines the CLI framework in an Object-Oriented fashion. *Consoles* have a set of *commands* and can be associated with *modules*, which are capable of handling their context in isolation and save/restore data from a *datastore* according to user-defined *models*.
-Datastores can also be customized using *store extensions.
+Datastores can also be customized using *store extensions*.

 Thanks to compartmentalization in *projects*, *files*, *jobs* and *sessions*, it becomes easier to organize your work or generate reports.

 To sum it up, Sploitkit aims to be highly customizable while keeping the same CLI philosophy as Metasploit, while leveraging Python and the power of [`prompt_toolkit`](https://github.com/prompt-toolkit/python-prompt-toolkit) in order to enhance the user experience through command-line completion and validation.

 ## Main architecture